Instagram Analytics Guide For Beginners: Everything You Need to Know in 2019

-And in terms of traffic analysis, by popularity Google Analytics is second to none.
-According to Buildwith, 50% of all websites are connected to this tool.
-I bet you’re among these 50% – or will be.
+And in terms of traffic analysis, by popularity, Google Analytics is second to none.
+According to BuiltWith, 50% of all websites are connected to this tool.
+I bet you’re among this 50% – or will be.

 You may spend hours in Google Analytics, building and analyzing hundreds of reports, creating filters and segments, playing with data sorting, comparing the data for different time periods – and there will still remain the “dark spots” where you have never been.

-- login to your Google Analytics account, go to Acquisition > Campaigns > All Campaigns.
-Choose “source” as a primary dimension and either scroll down the list you see, or search by word “Instagram”
+- Login to your Google Analytics account, go to Acquisition > Campaigns > All Campaigns.
+Choose “source” as a primary dimension and either scroll down the list you see, or search by the word “Instagram”.

-- That’s it, the analytics will show all the standard set of data: number of sessions, percent of new users, bounce rate, session length, number of page viewed and so on.
+- That’s it.
+The analytics will show all the standard set of data: number of sessions, percent of new Instagram users, bounce rate, session length, number of pages viewed, and so on.

 The figure you received will give you a clue if you should keep using this method of link sharing or not.

-- take the info about the post impressions from Instagram insights
+- Take the info about the post impressions from Instagram insights (see the Chapter I).

-Prepare yourself to seeing extremely low figures here: even such a simple action as double tapping the image (or “like”) is taken by 2-8% of post viewers only.
-Even less people strain their muscles to type a comment.
+Prepare yourself to see extremely low figures here: even such a simple action as double-tapping the image (or “like”) is taken by 2-8% of post viewers only.
+Even fewer people strain their muscles to type a comment.

 Typing a link that one must remember first is going to be a very rare action.
 But as long as you see at least occasional purchases from the heroes who went so far as to enter the link to your products manually, keep pasting this link in your caption.